jonsuh/jonsuh.com/_posts/2014-06-06-sass-bem-selector-and-trailing-ampersand.md

 }
 {% endhighlight %}

-## Sass 3.3
+## SASS 3.3

-In order to take advantage of BEM-selector support and the trailing ampersand, you’ll need to be running Sass >= 3.3.
-To upgrade Sass on your machine, run the following in your command line:
+In order to take advantage of BEM-selector support and the trailing ampersand, you’ll need to be running SASS >= 3.3.
+To upgrade SASS on your machine, run the following in your command line:

 {% highlight bash %}
 gem update sass